 Humanities › Geography Understanding Population Growth Rates Share Flipboard Email Print Alexander Spatari / Getty Images Geography Population Basics Physical Geography Political Geography Country Information Key Figures & Milestones Maps Urban Geography By Matt Rosenberg Geography Expert M.A., Geography, California State University - Northridge B.A., Geography, University of California - Davis Matt Rosenberg is an award-winning geographer and the author of "The Handy Geography Answer Book" and "The Geography Bee Complete Preparation Handbook." our editorial process Matt Rosenberg Updated March 24, 2020 The rate of national population growth is expressed as a percentage for each country, commonly between about 0.1 percent and three percent annually.
-Natural Growth Versus Overall Growth You'll find two percentages associated with population: natural growth and overall growth.
+Natural Growth Vs. Overall Growth You'll find two percentages associated with population: natural growth and overall growth.
 Natural growth represents the births and deaths in a country's population and does not take migration into account.
 The overall growth rate does.
-For example, Canada's natural growth rate is 0.3 percent, while its overall growth rate is 0.9 percent due to Canada's open immigration policies.
-In the U.S., the natural growth rate is 0.6 percent and overall growth is 0.9 percent.
+For example, Canada's natural growth rate is 0.3%, while its overall growth rate is 0.9% due to Canada's open immigration policies.
+In the U.S., the natural growth rate is 0.6% and overall growth is 0.9%.
 The growth rate of a country provides demographers and geographers with a good contemporary variable for current growth and for comparison between countries or regions.
 For most purposes, the overall growth rate is more frequently utilized.
 Doubling Time The growth rate can be used to determine a country or region's (or even the planet's) "doubling time," which tells us how long it will take for that area's current population to double.
 This length of time is determined by dividing the growth rate into 70.
 The number 70 comes from the natural log of 2, which is .70.
-Given Canada's overall growth of 0.9 percent in the year 2006, we divide 70 by .9 (from the 0.9 percent) and yield a value of 77.7 years.
+Given Canada's overall growth of 0.9% in the year 2006, we divide 70 by .9 (from the 0.9%) and yield a value of 77.7 years.
 Thus, in 2083, if the current rate of growth remains constant, Canada's population will double from its current 33 million to 66 million.
-However, if we look at the U.S. Census Bureau's International Data Base Summary Demographic Data for Canada, we see that Canada's overall growth rate is expected to decline to 0.6 percent by 2025.
+However, if we look at the U.S. Census Bureau's International Data Base Summary Demographic Data for Canada, we see that Canada's overall growth rate is expected to decline to 0.6% by 2025.
 With a growth rate of 0.6 percent in 2025, Canada's population would take about 117 years to double (70 / 0.6 = 116.666).
-The World's Growth Rate The world's current (overall as well as natural) growth rate is about 1.14 percent, representing a doubling time of 61 years.
+The World's Growth Rate The world's current (overall as well as natural) growth rate is about 1.14%, representing a doubling time of 61 years.
 We can expect the world's population of 6.5 billion to become 13 billion by 2067 if current growth continues.
-The world's growth rate peaked in the 1960s at 2 percent and a doubling time of 35 years.
+The world's growth rate peaked in the 1960s at 2% and a doubling time of 35 years.
 Negative Growth Most European countries have low growth rates.
-In the United Kingdom, the rate is 0.2 percent.
-In Germany, it's 0.0 percent and in France, it's 0.4 percent.
-Germany's zero rate of growth includes a natural increase of -0.2 percent.
+In the United Kingdom, the rate is 0.2%.
+In Germany, it's 0.0% and in France, it's 0.4%.
+Germany's zero rate of growth includes a natural increase of -0.2%.
 Without immigration, Germany would be shrinking like the Czech Republic.
 The Czech Republic and some other European countries' growth rate is actually negative (on average, women in the Czech Republic give birth to 1.2 children, which is below the 2.1 needed to yield zero population growth).
 The Czech Republic's natural growth rate of -0.1 cannot be used to determine doubling time because the population is actually shrinking in size.
 High Growth Many Asian and African countries have high growth rates.
-Afghanistan has a current growth rate of 4.8 percent, representing a doubling time of 14.5 years.
-If Afghanistan's growth rate remains the same (which is very unlikely and the country's projected growth rate for 2025 is a mere 2.3 percent), then the population of 30 million would become 60 million in 2020, 120 million in 2035, 280 million in 2049, 560 million in 2064, and 1.12 billion in 2078!
+Afghanistan has a current growth rate of 4.8%, representing a doubling time of 14.5 years.
+If Afghanistan's growth rate remains the same (which is very unlikely and the country's projected growth rate for 2025 is a mere 2.3%), then the population of 30 million would become 60 million in 2020, 120 million in 2035, 280 million in 2049, 560 million in 2064, and 1.12 billion in 2078.
 This is a ridiculous expectation.
-As you can see, population growth percentages are better utilized for short term projections.
+As you can see, population growth percentages are better utilized for short-term projections.
 Increased population growth generally represents problems for a country—it means an increased need for food, infrastructure, and services.
 These are expenses that most high-growth countries have little ability to provide today, let alone if the population rises dramatically.
 Cite this Article Format mla apa chicago Your Citation Rosenberg, Matt.
 "Understanding Population Growth Rates."
-ThoughtCo, Aug.
-28, 2020, thoughtco.com/population-growth-rates-1435469.
+ThoughtCo, Feb.
+11, 2021, thoughtco.com/population-growth-rates-1435469.
 Rosenberg, Matt.
-(2020, August 28).
+(2021, February 11).
 Understanding Population Growth Rates.
 Retrieved from https://www.thoughtco.com/population-growth-rates-1435469 Rosenberg, Matt.
 "Understanding Population Growth Rates."
-ThoughtCo. https://www.thoughtco.com/population-growth-rates-1435469 (accessed January 28, 2021). copy citation Watch Now: What are the Biggest Continents By Area and Population?
+ThoughtCo. https://www.thoughtco.com/population-growth-rates-1435469 (accessed February 27, 2021). copy citation Watch Now: What are the Biggest Continents By Area and Population?